nhsbsa/nhsbsa-asc-tfrs-design-history/app/posts/processing/2024-08-08-reimbursement-calculations.md

 ## What our ideas were

-In terms of the different types of claims, the first we looked at in the processing prototype was the more straightforward ‘100’ claim, where organisations get back the total eligible amount in one payment after the training is completed.
+In terms of the different types of claims, the first we looked at in the processing prototype was the more straightforward ‘100’ claim, where organisations get back the total reimbursement amount in one payment after the training is completed.

 On the claim processing outcome screen, we used the GDS details component to allow a processor to get more information on the reimbursement calculation.